Copyright 2003 Nikolas S. Boyd. Permission is granted to copy this document provided this copyright statement is retained in all copies.

 Policy cards can be used to capture ends statements, especially from vision and mission statements.
 However, ends statements differ from means statements in a subtle but significant way.
 Ends statements focus on effects rather than efforts.
 For some further remarks about ends statements and their formulation, see Quality Alignment and Quality Inventories.5

 Card 2.
-Growth as a Mission
+Safety as a Mission

 Theme